Explore Zookeeper Careers

 - Wildlife Photographer

-There are literally thousands of exotic animal exhibitors throughout the United States.
-As students progress through their studies we will share this list to help you with employment opportunities.
-Please note that no school can offer employment guarantee.
-Although we are there to assist you with your education, Animal Behavior College can make no promises or guarantees about employment.
+There are literally thousands of exotic animal zoos, rehabilitation centers, conservatories and exhibitors throughout the United States.
+As students progress through their studies, we will share this list to help you with employment opportunities.
+Please note that no school can offer an employment guarantee.
+Although we are there to assist you with your education and putting your best foot forward, Animal Behavior College can make no promises or guarantees about students securing employment.

 How Much Does a Zookeeper Assistant Make?